 The diamond cut wheel repair process

 The Diamond cut wheel refurbishment process - we carry out in our refurbishment centre uses the latest state of the art machinery, all located on site, ensuring we can offer not only a quality service but a speedy turnaround too.

 Once your diamond cut wheels arrive at our depot (you can drop them off, or we can collect and deliver) the tyres are removed using a specialist machine.
 Your tyres are marked for identification and stored on our racks.
 Your alloys will also be marked with a matching ID number.

-Preparation - Your diamond cut alloys are prepared in a specialist machine which cleans and keys the alloy.
+Preparation - Your diamond cut alloys are prepared in a special machine which cleans and keys the alloy.
 Using this machine is quicker than more traditional methods and produces a better surface result.
 Your alloy is then de-greased.

 Lacquering and Into the Oven - The wheel then moves into our state of the art oven, which is a pressure controlled environment closed off from the rest of the refurbishment centre.
 Specially ventilated, the spray oven is used to apply dual layers of lacquer immediately after cutting, to protect your alloy wheels against wear and tear.

 Cooled and Checked - The alloys take about 20-30 minutes to cool, and then they are carefully inspected by a technician to ensure the finish is perfect.